Royalty audit information

 Overpayment of royalty

-Where the sum of payments exceeds the assessment of royalty payable, a credit is owed to the royalty payer.
-The credit may be settled in one of two ways:
+Where payments exceed the assessment of royalty payable, a credit is owed to the royalty payer.
+The credit may be settled with a refund of the overpayment to the royalty payer or by applying the credit to a future liability.

 Underpayment of royalty